Ashex/hotel-refugus/readme.md

 http://hotel-refugus.s3-website.eu-central-1.amazonaws.com/

-Contents of the live demo are located under `frontend-emo`
+Contents of the live demo are located under `frontend-demo`

+**Note**: The API Gateway URL contains the stage name (e.g /dev/query), a [custom domain](https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-custom-domains.html) must be used to remove it.

 ## API Method